hashicorp/terraform-provider-tfe/.github/pull_request_template.md

 ## Output from acceptance tests

 _Please run applicable acceptance tests locally and include the output here.
+See TESTS.md to learn how to run acceptance tests._

-If you are an external contributor, your contribution(s) will first be reviewed before running them against the project's CI pipeline._
+_If you are an external contributor, your contribution(s) will first be reviewed before running them against the project's CI pipeline._

 ```
 $ TESTARGS="-run TestAccTFEWorkspace" make testacc